symbiontik/k3s-gitops/README.md

 - A Cloudflare Account with a domain
 - A Terraform Cloud Account
 - A PC/VM with at least 8GB RAM
-- Humility, patience, and resilience
+- A positive attitude and some patience

-## Deployment overview
+# Deployment overview

 This guide will walk you through the following steps: